configcat/js-universal-sdk/README.md

   import * as configcat from "npm:@configcat/sdk/deno";
   ```

-  (To make this work, you may need to enable the [unstable-byonm](https://docs.deno.com/runtime/manual/tools/unstable_flags/#--unstable-byonm) feature or modify your [import map](https://docs.deno.com/runtime/manual/basics/import_maps/).)
+  (To make this work, you may need to enable the [unstable-byonm](https://docs.deno.com/runtime/manual/tools/unstable_flags/#--unstable-byonm) feature or adjust your [import map](https://docs.deno.com/runtime/manual/basics/import_maps/).)

 * Frontend applications running in the browser:
   ```js